gauravyadav-git/Task_09_Syracuse_911_Demand_Explorer/README.md

 ## Current Status (Weeks 3–6):

-Completed exploratory analysis and first‑round visualizations in phase2_exploration.ipynb using the raw CSVs.[file:183]
+Completed exploratory analysis and first‑round visualizations in phase2_exploration.ipynb using the raw CSVs.

 Implemented a reproducible raw → clean → processed pipeline with basic tests in phase3_pipeline.ipynb.

-Organized the repository into notebooks/, data_raw/, data_processed/, figures/, and documentation/ to match the Week‑6 architecture review.[file:186]
+Organized the repository into notebooks/, data_raw/, data_processed/, figures/, and documentation/ to match the Week‑6 architecture review.

-Next steps include connecting the processed CSVs to Power BI, designing dashboard pages for calls‑for‑service and parking, and exploring optional LLM‑based narrative summaries with validation against underlying measures.[file:186]
+Next steps include connecting the processed CSVs to Power BI, designing dashboard pages for calls‑for‑service and parking, and exploring optional LLM‑based narrative summaries with validation against underlying measures.